1stfootforward/blog/_posts/2017-06-19-Pelvic-floor-blog.md

 ![Diagram of a ladies pelvis mucles]({{ site.url }}/images/pelvic-floor/antanomy.jpg)

 Although it is hidden from view, your pelvic floor muscles can be consciously controlled and therefore trained, much like your arm, leg or abdominal muscles.
 Strengthening your pelvic floor muscles will help you to actively support your bladder and bowel.
 This improves bladder and bowel control and reduces the likelihood of accidentally leaking from your bladder or bowel   Like other muscles in your body, your pelvic floor muscles will become stronger with a regular exercise program.
-This is important for both men and women.

 ### Exercises to improve the strength of your pelvic floor muscles